In Charlotte Rogan’s debut novel, a disparate group of passengers from a luxury ocean liner are squashed in a small lifeboat adrift in a mid Atlantic.

 Who gets to live in those circumstances?
 Who deserves to die?
 And who has the right to make those decisions?
-Those questions lie at the heart of Charlotte Rogan’s debut novel.
+Should the men in the boat sacrifice themselves for the female survivors?
+Those questions lie at the heart of this novel.

-It’s an extraordinarily intense narrative told through the eyes of one passenger, twenty-two- year-old Grace Winter.
-Newly-married Grace is onboard the luxury liner Empress Alexandra when it sinks after a mysterious explosion.
-Her rich banker husband Henry dies but Grace manages to squeeze into an already-overloaded lifeboat minutes before it pushes away from the wreckage, ignoring the screams of other passengers fighting to stay afloat in the icy waters.
+The Lifeboat is an extraordinarily intense narrative that unflinchingly examines the individual’s will to survive.
+It’s a narrative told through the eyes of one person in the boat, the just married twenty-two-year-old Grace Winter.
+She and her rich banker husband Henry are onboard the luxury liner Empress Alexandra as it makes its way to New York in 1914 when it sinks after a mysterious explosion.
+Henry dies but Grace manages to squeeze into an already-overloaded lifeboat minutes before it pushes away from the wreckage, ignoring the screams of other passengers who are fighting to stay afloat in the icy waters.

-How much can we trust her version of events which culminates in the murder of Captain Hardie, the only trained sailor on Lifeboat 14?
+How much can we trust her version of events which culminate in the murder of Captain Hardie, the only trained sailor on Lifeboat 14?

 We know she is a single-minded woman; one of life’s natural survivors (her surname may be a hint to her true character).
 Even her marriage was the result of a determined effort to track down and marry a wealthy young man so she wouldn’t face a life of poverty after her father’s bankruptcy and suicide.
 In the lifeboat she is similarly astute; carefully navigating the politics over who sits where, finely judging the nature of each passenger and questioning the Captain’s account of what happened on the Empress Alexandra.